 - 1. Possession or use of a firearm or other dangerous weapon (such as pocket knives, look alikes and other related items). - 2.
-Striking or threatening to strike any staff. - Possession or use of fireworks or other explosives. - 4.
+Striking or threatening to strike any staff or another student. - 3.
+Possession or use of fireworks or other explosives. - 4.
 Possession or use of tobacco. - 5.
 Possession or use of alcohol, drugs, look-alike drugs, or inhalants. - 6.
 Slander, libel, obscenity, or profanity. - 7.
-Setting false fire alarms.
+Setting false fire alarms or calling 911. - 8.
+Misuse of technology/electronic equipment. - 9.
+Bullying, harassment, or intimidation. - 10.
+Theft or damage to school or personal property. - 11.
+Gang activity or involvement. - 12.
+Cyber-bullying, including use of social media that disrupts the educational environment